CSCfi/rems/manual/owner.md

 #### Editing catalogue items

-You can edit the catalogue item’s name and links to additional information by selecting edit.
+You can edit the catalogue item’s name, organization and links to additional information by selecting edit.

 :exclamation: Note!
 After saving, you cannot edit form, workflow or resource connected to the catalogue item.
 Editing is also not possible when some part of the catalogue item is disabled.